Art Process Overview 2020

 define details you will use in your final image.

 Will you need typography for the image?
-Like a company logo on the side
+Like a company Logo (word),

 of a vehicle?
 Or text sitting on the image itself, like on a movie